-Following is a little more about how I landed in this amazing world of mind-body-movement-psychology, but feel free to skip that and go here for suggestions of how to use this site to help you begin getting support and value right now.
+Here’s a little bit about how I landed in this amazing world of mind-body-movement-therapy but feel free toskip that and go here for suggestions of how to use this site to help you begin getting support and value right now.

 - New York State Licensed Mental Health Counselor (LMHC)

 - Master of Science in Mental Health Counseling from Fordham University Graduate School of Education

 - Phoenix Rising Yoga Therapy Practitioner (9-month training intensive)

 - Registered Yoga Teacher (RYT-200) from Pure Yoga in New York City

 - Veterans Yoga Project: “Mindful Resilience for Trauma Recovery” 3-day Intensive